-The student electing to major in Political Science may select the Bachelor of Arts or the Bachelor of Science degree or the comprehensive major in Political Science with Pre-Legal emphasis.
-A minimum of fifty percent of coursework applied toward the major must be earned at Mississippi College.
-Students planning to do graduate work in Political Science are advised to select the B.A. degree; those who plan to attend law school are advised to select the B.S. degree.
+Students electing to major in Political Science may select the Bachelor of Arts or the Bachelor of Science degree or the comprehensive major in Political Science with Pre-Legal emphasis.
+Students planning to pursue graduate work in Political Science are advised to select the B.A. degree; those who plan to attend law school are advised to select the B.S. degree.
+A minimum of fifty percent of all coursework applied toward the major must be earned at Mississippi College.